wix/stylable/docs/guides/components-basics.md

 You use **Stylable** with a component file, generally written in TypeScript or React, along with a **Stylable** CSS file that has the extention `.st.css`.

 **Stylable** styles are similar to a type-system.
-Once you have declared that something is of the type `Button`, **Stylable** knows its internal structure and can match its internal parts and states.
+Once you have declared that something is of the type `Button` for example, **Stylable** knows its internal structure and can match its internal parts and states.

 Whether creating your own components or using components you imported from a 3rd party, you want to be able to access and style the internal parts of every component in the scope of your page or application.